a-kuntz/JsonRPC/workshop/doc/workshop.md

 ## Get used to the project

-The build process automaticly runs the included tests.
+The build process automatically runs the included tests.
 You will see that one test fails.
-Before you going to find and fix the bug you may want to browse through the code.
-With the commands above you can also try out the programm and function manually.
+Before trying to find and fix the bug, you may want to browse through the code.
+With the commands above you can also try out the program and function manually.

 ## Find and fix your first bug

-As you already know there is a bug in the project.
-Find it and fix it.
-Therefore you may take a look at the test output.
-You also can run the single functions manually.
-You can run the tests without building the whole project by using the following commands:
+As you already know, there is a bug in the project.
+Try to find it and fix it.
+Take a look at the test output.
+Try to run the public functions manually.
+To rebuild the whole project and run the tests, type:

 ```shell
 cd build